Background and Basics

 PISA is an acronym taken from the "Programme for International Student Assessment".

 What is the history of PISA?

 Responding to member countries’ demands for regular and reliable data on the knowledge and skills of their students and the performance of their education systems, the OECD began work on PISA in the mid-1990s.
-PISA was officially launched in 1997, with the first survey taking place in 2000, the second in 2003, the third in 2006, the fourth in 2009 and the fifth in 2012.
-Future surveys are planned in 2015, 2018 and beyond…
+PISA was officially launched in 1997, with the first survey taking place in 2000, the second in 2003, the third in 2006, the fourth in 2009, the fifth in 2012 and the sixth in 2015.
+Future surveys are planned in 2018 and beyond…

 What makes PISA unique?

 PISA benefits from its worldwide scope and its regularity.
 More than 70 countries and economies have taken part in PISA so far and the surveys, which are given every three years, allow them to track their progress in meeting key learning goals.
 PISA is the only international education survey to measure the knowledge and skills of 15-year-olds, an age at which students in most countries are nearing the end of their compulsory time in school.

 PISA is also unique in the way it looks at:

 - Public policy issues Governments, principals, teachers and parents all want answers to questions such as "Are our schools adequately preparing young people for the challenges of adult life?", "Are some kinds of teaching and schools more effective than others?" and "Can schools contribute to improving the futures of students from immigrant or disadvantaged backgrounds?"